Are you interested in helping people with heart problems?

 To be eligible for admission, the applicant must complete:

 - A minimum of 39 quarter units (26 semester units) of prerequisites with a cumulative GPA of 2.5 or higher (3.0 GPA is preferred)

-- Submission of official transcripts,
+- Submission of official transcripts

-- Three personal references,
+- Three personal references

-- Admissions essay,
+- Admissions essay

 - Observation experience- Submission of completed form

 - To remain in the program, students must maintain a 2.5 GPA and adhere to the University and program's professional code of conduct

 - Applicants are also required to complete a background check as part of the application process